-In the Mass of the Catholic Church, it is called the Sacrifice of the Mass.
+The Mass of the Catholic Church is called the Sacrifice of the Mass.
 According to the Bible, Messiah’s death made an end to the sacrifices for sin.
-"And He shall confirm the covenant with many for one week: and in the midst of the week He shall cause the sacrifice and the oblation to cease [no more sacrifices - none], and for the overspreading of abominations He shall make it desolate, even until the consummation, and that determined shall be poured upon the desolate" (Dan.
-9:27).
+“And He shall confirm the covenant with many for one week: and in the midst of the week He shall cause the sacrifice and the oblation to cease” (Dan.
+9:27, emphasis added).
 All sacrifices were to come to an end with Messiah’s death!
-There was no further need for a sacrifice because what they foreshadowed had met its fulfillment.
+There was no further need for a sacrifice because what it had foreshadowed had met its fulfillment.

 Ultimately, we are to follow the Bible and the Bible only in forming our opinions which will have eternal consequences.
 “For as often as you eat this bread, and drink this cup, you do show the Lord's death till He come” (1 Cor.
-11:26).
-Nothing mentioned of any transformation of the bread and wine into the literal body and blood of Messiah.
+11:26, emphasis added).
+Nothing was mentioned of any transformation of the bread and wine into the literal body and blood of Messiah.
 It is to remind us yearly when we partake of those symbols at the Passover of the great sacrifice made by Yahushua for our salvation.
-It was commemorative and transforms the believer and not the bread and wine!
+It was commemorative and transforms the character of the believer and not the bread and wine!
 HalleluYah!

 It should be noted that not only the Roman Catholic Church but the Church of England was also guilty of burning dissenters of this teaching at the stake.
-They may have left the control of Rome when they separated from her, but the spirit by which they have conducted themselves show under whose rule they operate.
+They may have left the control of Rome when they separated from her, but the spirit, by which they have conducted themselves, shows under whose rule they operate.
 See 2 Corinthians 4:4.